11 Cost-saving Benefits of CCaaS

 • Asana.
 The project management tool specializes in marketing campaigns and product launches.
 Users can share files, transmit or get updates on current tasks, and designate assignments.

 • Salesforce.
 The application manages consumer and agent communication through various modes.
-It assists the contact center team in overseeing customer relationships by improving market, support, and sales processes.
+It assists the contact center team oversee customer relationships by improving market, support, and sales processes.

 • Zoho CRM.
 The cloud-driven system provides sales and marketing automation tools for businesses.
-It features help desk, customer support, and analytics functions.
-Moreover, it has an AI-based virtual assistant known as Zia, which helps teams contact customers.
+It features a help desk, customer support, and analytics functions.
+Moreover, it has an AI-based virtual assistant, Zia, which helps teams contact customers.

 • HubSpot.
 The tool tracks customer interactions automatically through multiple communication channels.
 Its marketing tool offers email templates to simplify marketing and lead generation.
 It also organizes and monitors sales pipelines and contacts.